IMCN-UvA/joint-deep-brain-meeting/index.md

 19h00 - 21:30
 : General discussion _(everyone)_

 All presentation times are given in the Amsterdam timezone (UTC+1).
 Note that the unusual presentation times have been chosen in order to accommodate our speakers from different continents.
-Presentations will be recorded and posted on our youtube channel: _WORK IN PROGRESS_
+Presentations will be recorded and posted on our youtube channel (link coming soon).